-Creating a School-Community Connections (Asset) Map of your own is one way to do an inventory of all the good things in and around the community: that you may decide to keep, build up and sustain for years - but first, you need to identify them and to know that they are there for you as resources.
+Creating a School-Community Connections (Asset) Map of your own is one way to do an inventory of all the good things in and around the community that you may decide to keep, build up, and sustain for years - but first, you need to identify them and to know that they are there for you as resources.

 Overall, the CLC team should be able to clearly see who they have mobilized to support youth success in learning and life.
-This includes the engagement of all stakeholder groups: students, teachers/staff, parents, school board representatives, community organizations and community members.
+This includes the engagement of all stakeholder groups: students, teachers, staff, parents, school board representatives, community organizations, and community members.
 Gaps will also naturally surface, indicating where efforts can be focused strategically to improve the support for students and the interaction between community and the school.

-School-Community Connections (Asset) Map an 11 x 17 version in the above image may already in your school.
+A School-Community Connections (Asset) Map (an 11×17 version in the above image) may already be in your school.
 You can also ask your PRT rep for one.

-Begin by conducting an in-depth interview with the map and your school principal.
+Begin by using the map to conduct an in-depth interview with your school principal.
 The aim is to learn from the principal's reflections about the existing assets, resources, and connections in the community.
-For your Community Asset Mapping exercise, you can use post-it notes to actively stick on a poster-size map or try working on <a href="mailto:thicken:t
+For your Community Asset Mapping exercise, you can use post-it notes to actively stick on a printed out poster-size map or try working on this digital version in Jamboard.

-The school/centre might provide the major focus of CLC activities, or they might be delivered in a variety of locations.
-In any case, the aim is to diminish or eliminate barriers between the school/centre and the community and to encourage collaboration.
+The school might be the main site of CLC activities, or they might be delivered in a variety of locations.
+In any case, the aim is to diminish or eliminate barriers between the school and the community and to encourage collaboration.